onetep-devel/documentation/keywords.rst

 sets the convergence tolerance for the Penalty functional routine

 Keyword sets a tolerance for the penalty functional.
-If the penalty functional is larger than LR_TDDFT_PENALTY_TOL, the algorithm will perform purification iterations in order to decrease the penalty value and force towards the correct idempotency behaviour.
+If the penalty functional is larger than LR_TDDFT_PENALTY_TOL, the algorithm will perform purification iterations in order to decrease the penalty value and force towards the correct idempotency behaviour.

 .. note::
    :collapsible: closed